Sean McCourt: Wicked

-McCourt starred in the original Broadway cast of Wicked, which opened on October 30, 2003, as the Witch's Father and the Ozian Official.
+McCourt starred in the original Broadway cast of Wicked, which opened on October 30, 2003, as Frexspar Thropp and the Ozian Official.
 He also served as an understudy for The Wizard and Doctor Dillamond.
-After previews from October 8, 2003, the show opened October 30 at the Gershwin Theatre.
-He replaced Joel Grey as the Wizard in the summer of 2004.
-On July 26, 2005, he replaced William Youmans in the lead role of Doctor Dillamond and departed the company on August 6, 2006 after almost three years with the show.
+After previews from October 8, 2003, the show opened on October 30 at the Gershwin Theatre.
+McCourt replaced Joel Grey as the Wizard in the summer of 2004.
+On July 26, 2005, McCourt replaced William Youmans in the lead role of Doctor Dillamond and departed the company on August 6, 2006 after almost three years with the show.

-He is the co-creator of Behind the Emerald Curtain - a behind-the-scenes tour of Wicked.
+He is the co-creator of Behind the Emerald Curtain – a behind-the-scenes tour of Wicked.

 McCourt returned to Wicked for a brief stint in February/March 2012.
 He reprised his roles as the Witch's Father and the Ozian Official, as well as returning to understudy the Wizard and Doctor Dillamond, covering for vacationing cast member Michael DeVries.
 He returned to play the same track briefly in May 2013, covering DeVries' holiday once again.